menglinzhou/msCoVaR/README.md

 - Simulation studies.R: The main code to generate simulation results in Section 3.4.
 - Insample analysis.R: The main code to conduct in-sample analysis in Section 4.3.
 - out-of-sample forecast.R: The main code to conduct dynamic forecasting in Section 4.4.
-- Nasdaq.csv: The original data used in Section 4.
+- Snp500_dataset.csv: The original data used in Section 4.